-The best areas to stay in Basel for first-time tourists are the neighborhoods of Altstadt Grossbasel, Altstadt Kleinbasel, St. Alban, Bachletten, Gundeldingen, Centralbahnplatz, and Vorstädte.
-These are popular and safe areas for tourists that offer a variety of attractions and amenities.
+Where to stay in Basel?
+Some of the best areas to stay in Basel are Altstadt Grossbasel, Altstadt Kleinbasel, St. Alban, Bachletten, Gundeldingen, Centralbahnplatz, and Vorstädte.
+These are popular and safe neighborhoods for tourists that offer a variety of attractions and amenities.

 Along the borders of both France and Germany, Basel is an incredibly diverse city full of rich history and some incredible shops.
 Basel is definitely well worth a vist.
 Whether you’re spending a weekend in the city, or enjoying a longer trip to truly soak up everything this wonderful city has to offer, we’ll make sure you find the perfect spot in the city.

 Basel has its own international airport, EuroAirport Basel Mulhouse Freiburg.
 From the airport, you can take public transportation or a taxi to reach your final destination within the city.

 Basel is also well-connected to the European train network.
 The city has three main train stations, including Basel SBB (Swiss Federal Railways), Basel Badischer Bahnhof (German Railways), and Basel SNCF (French Railways).

 Basel is an expensive city but it is much cheaper than Zurich and Geneva.
 Mid-range hotel is from $130 to $280 per night.
 But there are also a wide range of accommodations that suits all budget.

 Where is the best area to stay in Basel?